microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 The concept of "batching" can help most applications including Azure.
 Read more about batching in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-use-batching-to-improve-performance).

->**NOTE:** Very large transactions can be affected by resource governance on Azure and the symptoms will be LOG_RATE_GOVERNOR.
+>**TIP:** Very large transactions can be affected by resource governance on Azure and the symptoms will be LOG_RATE_GOVERNOR.
 In this example, the char(500) not null column pads spaces and causes large tlog records.
 Performance can even be more optimized by making that column a variable length column.

 <p style="border-bottom: 1px solid lightgrey;"></p>